-As stated in Section IV of this report, 37 of the action plan's 45 commitments specifically look to improve the public's access to information.
+Strong ethics commitments would also serve another purpose-fulfilling President Trump's campaign promises to address government corruption.
+For instance, in October 2016, Trump promised to work with Congress to reform the Lobbying Disclosure Act, strengthen campaign finance laws to keep foreign lobbyists from raising funds for US elections, and impose a five-year lobbying ban on members of Congress and their top staffers.5 public's access to information.
 While these transparency initiatives are important, the next action plan should include more efforts to actively engage the public.
 Donald Trump's victory in the 2016 presidential election was, in part, a statement by citizens that they feel unheard and disconnected from the government that serves them.
 Connecting with them requires a concerted outreach effort that goes beyond making information available online.
 While government stakeholders acknowledged that these "higher order" goals are more difficult to achieve, they represent an important next step.